Museum of the Bible

-The Museum of the Bible is a museum in Washington D.C., owned by Museum of the Bible, Inc., a non-profit organization established in 2010 by the Green family.
+The Museum of the Bible is a museum in Washington, D.C., United States, owned by Museum of the Bible, Inc., a non-profit organization established in 2010 by the Green family.
 The museum documents the narrative, history, and impact of the Bible.
-It opened on November 17, 2017, and has 1,150 items in its permanent collection and 2,000 items on loan from other institutions and collections.
+The museum, which opened on November 17, 2017, exhibits around 1,500 objects and artifacts, ranging across 4,000 years of history and has been overseen by Carlos A. Campo since his appointment as CEO in June of 2024 The museum states that it had 453,000 guests in 2024, bringing total admissions to date past 3 million.

-The museum claims it is nonsectarian and "is not political, and it will not proselytize."
-Members of the board of directors sign a "faith statement" regarding the truth of the Bible.
+Though the museum claims it is nonsectarian and "is not political, and it will not proselytize", members of the board of directors sign a "faith statement" regarding the truth of the Bible.

 In the year before its launch, the museum fielded questions about the acquisition of its collection, including a federal case over smuggled Iraqi antiquities and thousands of clay artifacts, as well as the provenance of some of its exhibits.
-The museum's dedication ceremony received an official pontifical blessing from Pope Francis, and people in attendance included Cardinal Donald Wuerl, musician CeCe Winans, Senate Chaplain Barry Black, Washington, D.C.
-Mayor Muriel Bowser, and Israeli Ambassador Ron Dermer.
+The museum's dedication ceremony received an official pontifical blessing from Pope Francis, and people in attendance included Cardinal Donald Wuerl, musician CeCe Winans, Senate chaplain Barry Black, Washington, D.C. mayor Muriel Bowser, and Israeli ambassador Ron Dermer.

 The Museum of the Bible charges for admission.
-The museum features dining, including a restaurant called Manna that serves kosher food and the Milk and Honey Café.
+The museum features several dining options.

 History

 The museum was established as a nonprofit organization in 2010.
 The museum's building location and design were announced in 2012 when the Green family purchased the 1923 Terminal Refrigerating and Warehousing Co. building, that used to be the Washington Design Center, two blocks from the National Mall in Washington D.C.
 The primary donors to the museum at launch were Hobby Lobby and its owners, the Green family and the National Christian Foundation.
 Former museum president Cary Summers said that the goal is to "reacquaint the world with the book that helped make it, and let the visitor come to their own conclusions. ...We don't exist to tell people what to believe about it".
-In the initial nonprofit filling in 2010, the purpose of the museum was stated thus: "to bring to life the living word of God, to tell its compelling story of preservation, and to inspire confidence in the absolute authority and reliability of the Bible."
+In the initial nonprofit filing in 2010, the purpose of the museum was stated thus: "to bring to life the living word of God, to tell its compelling story of preservation, and to inspire confidence in the absolute authority and reliability of the Bible."

 The estimated $400 million project updated the historically protected structure as well as adding two additional floors and a rooftop café and garden.
-The building's 1923 original red brick, architecture and ornamentation was restored, with new bricks imported from Denmark.
+The building's 1923 original red brick, architecture and ornamentation were restored, with new bricks imported from Denmark.
 The primary building was awarded historical status by the District's Historic Preservation Review Board.
 The glass-enclosed rooftop provides views of the United States Capitol, the Washington Monument and several Smithsonian museums.
 The construction efforts were led by Clark Construction.
 The architectural design team was led by SmithGroup.

-Items from the Green Collection, which is owned by Hobby Lobby, were donated to the Museum of the Bible, providing a tax write-off to Hobby Lobby.
+Items from the Green Collection, which is owned privately by Hobby Lobby, were donated to the Museum of the Bible.